mark-artim/FitnessTracker/README.md

 ## Credits
-Mim Armand was instrumental in educating me on the technology required for this application as well as Chris Martinez and Jay Yousef for helping me debug issues prior to pulling my hair out.
+Mim Armand was instrumental in educating me on the technology required for this application as well as Chris Martinez and Jay Yousef for helping me debug issues.

 ## License
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## How to Contribute
-If you feel web pages are a passing fad and terminal applications are making a comeback then feel free to fork and make pull requests.
+Feel free to fork and make pull requests.

 ## Tests
 **There are no unit or other tests for this project**<BR>